Artists & Artisans

 Background

 Born in 1606 in Leiden, the Netherlands, Rembrandt embarked on his artistic journey at 14, quickly establishing himself as a prodigious talent.
 By his late teens, he had already begun to make a name for himself as an independent artist.
 His early career was significantly shaped by the praise of Constantijn Huygens, secretary to the Prince of Orange, who noted Rembrandt's exceptional ability to convey emotion through gestural expression.
-This early recognition set the stage for a career that would span several decades and leave an indelible mark on the world of art.
+This early recognition set the stage for a career that would span several decades and leave an indelible mark on the world of fine art.

 Career Overview